Volume Two — Article 5 Volume 2 | Archive | Home

 The Roman Church contended that “justification” means making a man righteous in his own person.
 The Catholic reasons, “How can God pronounce a man to be righteous in His sight unless he is actually righteous?”
 He therefore thinks that a man must be born again and transformed before he can have right standing with God.
 In this system of thought, a man can have no real assurance of justification, for he can never be sure whether the Holy Spirit has made him righteous enough to be accepted of God.

 In contrast, the Reformation theology says with Paul, “But to him that worketh not, but believeth on Him that justifieth the ungodly, his faith is counted for righteousness.”
 Rom.
 4:5.
-God justifies sinners, and sinners of all sorts, not on the condition of any preceding righteousness, but on the condition that they believe with their whole heart what God has done for them, namely, that He has already reconciled and accepted them in the Substitute.
+God justifies sinners, and sinners of all sorts, not on the condition of any preceding righteousness, but on the condition that they personally believe with their whole heart what God has done for them, namely, that He has reconciled and accepted them in the person of their Substitute.

 The Reformers pointed out that the words “justify” and “justification” are legal and judicial words, closely related to the idea of trial and judgment (Deut.
 25:1; 1 Kings 8:32; 1 Cor.
 4:3, 4; Matt.
 12:37; Rom.
 3:4).
 The words imply a declaration and pronouncement from the divine court of the believer’s right standing with God.
 “Justification” in itself does not mean a change in the man, but a declaration of how he appears in God’s sight.